Skip to main content

 • No row has been retroactively inserted between two existing rows (the seq / prev_hash linkage would break).

-• No row has been deleted from the middle of the chain (the same linkage break).
+• No row has been deleted from the middle of the chain (same linkage break).

 What the chain does not prove:

 • That every write succeeded.
-Audit writes are best-effort (fire-and-forget with a 10-second timeout) — a DB outage during a mutation can leave the primary operation committed but no audit row written.
+Most audit writes are best-effort (fire-and-forget with a 10-second timeout) — a DB outage during a mutation can leave the primary operation committed but no audit row written.
 The chain stays internally consistent; it just has no entry for that event.
 Failed writes surface as slog.Error events with the message audit log write failed (and AUDIT GAP: detail not marshalable for the marshal-failure variant) — wire log-based alerting on those messages to detect drops.
+Two exceptions commit the audit row inside the primary transaction: api_key.revoked (so an auditor can always answer "who revoked this key") and every scim.* event (so a failed audit write rolls back the Casdoor dedupe claim and the next retry re-processes cleanly).

 • That the clock on the application server is correct.
 The created_at column comes from Go's time.Now().UTC() at write time; if the host's clock drifts, so does the stamp.